 - It is likely that plants and fungi appeared from the oceans together in partnership when colonising land

-I have never been a forager of mushrooms and respect the complexities surrounding the debates of whether foraging mushrooms harms wildlife and ecosystems or not.
-I see the immense pleasure of foraging wild food, but I’ve seen first hand the harm it can do.
+I have never been much of a forager of mushrooms and respect the complexities surrounding the debates of whether foraging mushrooms harms wildlife and ecosystems or not.

 I have led basic woodland fungi walks in the past and, though no expert, I think that picking for educational purposes is rewarding.
 I’ve only ever eaten one wild mushroom, picked by a friend in the Czech Republic.
 I would rather photograph them than eat them wild.